Skip to main content

 Women Executives and Mentoring – Boomer Observations

-Men and women work side by side, tackling the same business problems, sitting through the same meetings and walking the same hallways.
+Men and women work side by side, tackling the same business problems, sitting through the same meetings, and walking the same hallways.
 But studies suggest the common ground ends there.
-Men and women experience very different workplaces, ones in which the odds for advancement vary widely and corporate careers too often come in two flavors: his and hers.
-According to a recent LeanIn.Org and McKinsey & Co. study, the disparity begins at entry level, where men are 30% more likely than women to be promoted to management roles.
-It continues throughout careers, as men move up the ladder in larger numbers and make up the lion’s share of outside hires.
-Though their numbers are growing slowly, women hold less than a quarter of senior leadership positions and less than one-fifth of C-suite roles.
-And so, when it comes to men and women finding mentors or sponsors to help grow their career, it’s most likely going to be a man that will be in the executive level and useful in t...
+Men and women experience very different workplaces, with the odds for advancement varying widely, and corporate careers too often come in two flavors: his and hers.
+According to a study I saw, the disparity begins at the entry level, where men are 30% more likely than women to be promoted to management roles.
+It continues throughout careers, as men move up the ladder in larger numbers and make up the lion's share of outside hires.
+Though their numbers are growing, women hold less than a quarter of senior leadership positions and less than one-fifth of C-suite roles.
+And so, when it comes to men and women finding mentors or sponsors to help grow their careers, it's likely going to be a man who will be at the executive level and helpful in that regard.
+Although being a gay executive had its cha...